 It IS really freakin’ cold…in winter.
 But it doesn’t snow year-round and spring through fall is the ideal time to visit and enjoy the forests and lakes.
 These off-peak seasons also offer lower airfare and hotel rates and next to no crowds.

 You can see the Aurora Borealis as early as mid-September.
 And it’s mild enough then to get outside, breathe very fresh air, see some beautiful nature and enjoy unique cultural experiences.

 Most people fly into the small city of Rovaniemi, Finland from Helsinki.

-Read More: Why Families Will Love Helsinki.
+You Might Also Like: Why Families Will Love Helsinki.